wyndchyme/mc3ds-modern/docs/README.md

 ### UPDATING MODERNIZATION MEGAPACK FROM SOURCE FILES
 **NOT RECOMMENDED**

-Delete the folders beginning with **'0004'** from the 'titles' and 'plugins directories and repeat the above process.
+Delete the folders beginning with **'0004'** from the 'titles' and 'plugins' directories.
+Delete the folder named 'Minecraft 3DS' from the root.
+Repeat the above process.

 <br>